levyem43/BDTT-Assignment3/README.md

 2. secrets.py which have the CLIENT_ID and CLIENT_SECRET fields

 # Usage
-To run this project, run the following command: python3 .\spotify_api.py
+To run this homework, run the following command: python3 .\spotify_api.py

+# PLEASE NOTE
+When this homework is run there is a warning:
+DeprecationWarning: Redis.hmset() is deprecated.
+Use Redis.hset() instead.

+For some reason Redis.hset() cannot take a dictionary while Redis.hmset() can.

+## In Computer Science, "If it aint broke, dont fix it"